seanoughton/test-dd-answers/answers.md

    - `#` Indicates to run the message if the condition is **true**
    - `^` Indicates to run the message if the condition is **false**
    - An example is `{{#is_warning}}`
-   - I set the message to display different information depending on if the Monitor was an `Alert`, `Warning`, or there was a `No Data` state
+   - I set the message to display different information depending on if the Monitor was an `Alert`, `Warning`, or there was a `No Data` state.
-   - I also used the variables to include the **metric value** that caused the Monitor to trigger and **host ip** when the Monitor triggers an Alert state
+   - I also used the variables to include the **metric value** that caused the Monitor to trigger and **host ip** when the Monitor triggers an Alert state.

    - Here is a screenshot of that configuration:
    - ![email-config-1](./datadog-images/section-4/07-email-configuration.png)